 If a woman has started surgically induced menopause, then she should manage her estrogen levels by supplementing with estridol.
 And she should also have her progesterone and testosterone levels checked as well.
 If she is going to take natural estrogen, then she should take natural progesterone as well.

-All that is needed to measure hormone levels is a saliva test.
-This will show how much of a woman's critical hormones are in her body.
+To measure hormone levels, obtain a hormone saliva test kit.
+This will show how much of a woman’s critical hormones are in her body.

 This is why a woman who needs hormone management should seek out a doctor who is trained in the administration of bio-identical hormones.
 These hormones are created to mimic how otherwise naturally produced hormones would act in the body.

 You can read up more on bioidentical hormones here.
-Premarin, Provera and Prempro are synthetic hormones, and they create their own dangerous side effects.
+Premarin, Provera and Prempro are synthetic hormones and the manufacturer list possible side effects.

-You can gain more knowledge about bio-identical hormones via naturopathic physcicians, alternative medicine resources, and via holistic physicians who are educated in both conventional medicine, and in the use of bio-identical hormones.
+You can gain more knowledge about bio-identical hormones via naturopathic physicians, alternative medicine resources and via holistic physicians who are educated in both conventional medicine and in the use of bio-identical hormones.
 Clinical studies and side effects of hysterectomy information can be found on the government website PubMed.gov.

 The hysterectomy procedure is permanent and irreversible.
 There will be some uncomfortable and unwanted side effects of hysterectomy after this surgery.